coala/coala/docs/Getting_Involved/Review.rst

 Reviewing
 =========

-This document is a guide to coalas review process.
+This document is a guide to *coala*'s review process.
 It will be extended over time.

 Review Process
 --------------

-The review process for coala is as follows:
+The review process for *coala* is as follows:

 1. Anyone can submit commits for review.
 This usually happens on WIP branches, submitting goes via GitHub Pull Requests.